Picture of Bernie New

 A hiccup sound at the end.
 Barney bashes out some chords.

-_Procession_ follows, and then _The___Him_.
+Procession follows, and then The__Him_.

 More tuning and a "boing!" synth effect preceding Senses, that can also be heard during the song's intro.